 RANZCOG and ATAGI recommend that pregnant women are routinely offered the PFIZER or MODERNA COVID-19 vaccine at any stage of pregnancy.
 This is because the risk of severe outcomes from COVID-19 is significantly higher for pregnant women and their unborn baby.
 Talk to your doctor for more information and to discuss the timing of the vaccination with any other vaccines you may require.

 For more information, go to:

-All people in Australia aged 12 and over are eligible for the COVID-19 vaccine, with bookings for children aged 12 to 15 open from 13 September 2021.
-The TGA has provisionally approved the use of the Pfizer and Moderna COVID-19 vaccine for adolescents aged 12 to 17 years.
+All people in Australia aged 5 and over are eligible for the COVID-19 vaccine.
+The TGA has provisionally approved the use of the Pfizer COVID-19 vaccine for ages 5-11 years (at a smaller dose) and Pfizer or Moderna COVID-19 vaccine for adolescents aged 6 to 11 years.

 For more information: